alexhelms/lumisky/docs/initial-setup.md

 ### Camera

+Select the typ of camera you are using:

+- INDI
+- Raspi Web
+- Raspi Native
+  - Only available if running LumiSky natively on a raspberry pi without docker.

+This guide assumes you are using INDI.

-Set the INDI hostname, port, and camera name in `Settings > Camera`.
+Set the INDI hostname, port, and camera name in `Settings > INDI`.

 LumiSky will try to connect to the INDI server and get the list of devices for you to select.

-Select your device and camera manufacturer.
+Next, select your device and camera manufacturer.

 #### Exposure